June 13, 2006

 On the Ambiguity of the “Elect” Term

-James White says in his article that, "It is silly to think that 'elect' is an imprecise term."
-He could have just said that he doesn't think the term is imprecise.
-However, with a great deal of dogmatism, he says that it's "silly" to think that it's imprecise.
+James White said in his article that, “It is silly to think that 'elect' is an imprecise term.”
+He could have just said that he doesn’t think the term is imprecise.
+However, with a great deal of dogmatism, he chose to say that it is “silly” to think that it is imprecise.

-Ok, then let me ask the following question: are the "elect" under the wrath or condemnation of God?
+Ok, then let me ask the following question: Are the “elect” under the wrath and condemnation of God?

 If the term is precise—not imprecise or fuzzy, as I have claimed—then just answer the question without making distinctions.
-If you answer by simply saying "yes" to the above question, then I can go to Romans 8:33 and show how the "elect" (i.e. the believing elect) are no longer under the wrath of God.
+If you answer by simply saying “yes” to the above question, then I can go to Rom 8:33 and show how the “elect” (i.e., the believing elect) are no longer under the wrath of God.
 They are justified in his sight.

 NKJ Romans 8:33 Who shall bring a charge against God’s elect?
 It is God who justifies.

-NKJ Ephesians 2:3 among whom also we [i.e. the "chosen" or elect ones according to chapter 1 verse 4] all once conducted ourselves in the lusts of our flesh, fulfilling the desires of the flesh and of the mind, and were by nature children of wrath, just as the others.
+NKJ Ephesians 2:3 among whom also we [i.e., the “chosen” or elect ones according to 1:4] all once conducted ourselves in the lusts of our flesh, fulfilling the desires of the flesh and of the mind, and were by nature children of wrath, just as the others. (emphasis mine)

-If you reply to the question by saying, "Well, it depends on what you mean by the 'elect' term," then you have proved my point and refuted White's statement above.
-It's not "silly" to think that the "elect" term is imprecise.
-A cautious exegete would want to be careful when using the word.
-The term "elect" itself is perfectly biblical, but one should watch how it's used in various contexts.
-Finding one sense of the term "elect" in one location (such as 2 Tim.
-2:10, where White quickly goes in his article, without pausing to consider that Paul may have Israel in mind) doesn't necessarily warrant using the same sense of that term in other contexts (such as in 1 Peter 1:2).
-The same goes with the term "saved" or "salvation."
+If you reply to the question by saying, “Well, it depends on what you mean by the ‘elect’ term,” then you have proved my point and refuted White’s statement above.
+It is not “silly” to think that the “elect” term is imprecise.
+A cautious exegete would want to be careful when using that word.
+The term “elect” itself is perfectly biblical, but one should watch how it is used in various contexts.
+Finding one sense of the term “elect” in one location (such as 2 Tim.
+2:10, where White quickly goes in his article, without pausing to consider that Paul may have believers or Israel in mind) does not necessarily warrant using the same sense of that term in other contexts (such as in 1 Pet 1:2).
+The same goes with the term “saved” or “salvation.”
+It also has various senses, and so can be ambiguous.

 I am not making the distinctions needlessly.
 If you are aware of how significant mistakes can be made by using the ambiguous word “saved,” then you can realize how the same thing can happen with the term “elect.”